-Son could miss rest of January - Conte
+'Door open' for Eriksen to train at Spurs

 Last updated on .From the section Tottenham

-Tottenham's Son Heung-min could be out for the rest of January with a leg injury, says Spurs boss Antonio Conte.
+Conte was speaking at a news conference before his side's FA Cup third-round tie with Morecambe, during which he also revealed forward Son Heung-min could be out for the rest of January with a leg injury.

-Forward Son had scans on a muscle problem after "he felt a bit of pain" following Wednesday's Carabao Cup semi-final first leg defeat by Chelsea.
+Son had scans on a muscle problem following Wednesday's Carabao Cup semi-final first-leg defeat by Chelsea.

-It rules Son out of next week's second leg against Chelsea as well as the north London derby against Arsenal.
+It rules him out of next week's second leg against Chelsea as well as the north London derby against Arsenal.

 Conte said Son "could stay without training sessions" until the mid-season break starts on 24 January.

-Son, who is Tottenham's leading Premier League scorer this season with eight goals, started against Chelsea in the mid-week cup game and played 79 minutes before being replaced.
+Son, Tottenham's leading Premier League scorer this season with eight goals, started against Chelsea in midweek, playing 79 minutes before being replaced.

 "It was a strange situation," Conte said.
 "Against Chelsea I made two substitutions together, Lucas Moura and Son.
 Not for injury, but to try to give them 15 minutes of rest.